Effects of radiative losses on the relativistic jets of high-mass microquasars: Discussion

-Another important open problem is the influence of magnetic fields on the wind, as strong fields could substantially influence the mass shedding process, e.g. by a large enhancement of the mass-loss in the equatorial plane \citep{2006ApJ...640L.191U, 2008MNRAS.385...97U, 2016MNRAS.462.3672B}.
+Another important open problem is the influence of magnetic fields on the wind because strong fields could substantially influence the mass-shedding process, for example, by a strong enhancement of the mass loss in the equatorial plane \citep{2006ApJ...640L.191U, 2008MNRAS.385...97U, 2016MNRAS.462.3672B}.
 A general discussion of magnetic fields of massive stars and how they influence their environment can be found in~\citet{2012SSRv..166..145W}.